pricklygorse/Interactive-Image-Background-Remover/README.md

 - **Background Options**: Choose from various background colors or apply a blurred background effect.
 - **Image Editing**: Includes a built-in image editor and cropper to preprocess images before background removal.
 - **Undo/Redo**
-- **Save Options**: Save the processed image in various formats (PNG, JPEG, WebP) with customizable quality settings.
+- **Save Options**: Save the processed image in various formats (PNG, JPEG, WebP) with customisable quality settings and auto-trim.
 - **Clipboard Support**: Load images directly from the clipboard for quick editing.
 - **Windows, Linux and Mac Builds**: In the Github releases.
 Mac is currently untested, please let me know